pranayjoshi/Projecteuler-1/README.md

 # Projecteuler

-This repositry contains python solutions for the first 100 project euler questions.
+This repositry contains python solutions for the project euler questions.
 Everyone is free to access it.